When you enter into God’s rest, you position yourself to receive all He has promised, including your healing.

 Know that if this is where you’re at, that’s ok right now.
 Just keep on putting one foot in front of the other.
 God works in you to get you to where you need to be.

 Eventually, you’ll distinguish between the love and beauty of who God is from whatever your needs are.

 Healing is not the goal.
 Jesus is the prize.
-If you keep focusing on His love, you’ll want Him even without healing I promise.
+In my experience, if you keep focusing on His love, you’ll want Him even without healing.